nazmulidris/giphy-viewer-kotlin/README.md

   representations that are used throughout the app.

 - **Util.kt** contains a set of extension function expressions and typedefs that are used throughout the app.
+Coroutine functions are included here as well.

 - **MyViewModel.kt** contains the AndroidViewModel that holds the data that's loaded from the network service, and also exposes the network service end points